cloudify-cosmo/docs.getcloudify.org/content/about/manager_architecture/components.md

 * RabbitMQ uses port 15671 for the management API access
 * The UI backend uses port 8088
 * PostgreSQL uses port 5432 for database access
-* InfluxDB uses port 8086 for HTTP API access
-* Logstash uses a dummy port 9999 to verify the communication is live

-### High Availability Ports

-The following additional ports are used for communication between nodes in a Cloudify Manager cluster:

-* Consul is using TCP and UDP ports 8300 and 8301
-* Consul exposes port 8500 for HTTPS API access
-* PostgreSQL exposes port 15432 for database replication
-* Syncthing exposes port 22000 for file system replication

 # Nginx